pauleyj/jaxbee/README.md

 ### Get It

-JaxBee is available via Maven Central, add it as a dependency to your Maven POM
+JaXBee is available via Maven Central, add it as a dependency to your Maven POM

 ```xml
 <dependency>